Broadcaster David Frost, famed for Nixon apology, dies

 A household name in Britain since 1962, when as a recent Cambridge graduate he hosted the cutting edge television satire show "That Was The Week That Was", Frost secured his broader reputation with the Nixon interviews of 1977, three years after the president retreated into silence after quitting in disgrace.

-In those encounters, dramatised in the 2008 film "Frost/Nixon", the British talk-show host sparred with the former U.S. president for hours before eliciting a moment of historical drama - Nixon apologised for the bugging of Democratic rivals at Washington's Watergate building and the later cover-up.
+In those encounters, dramatized in the 2008 film "Frost/Nixon", the British talk-show host sparred with the former U.S. president for hours before eliciting a moment of historical drama - Nixon apologized for the bugging of Democratic rivals at Washington's Watergate building and the later cover-up.

 "I'm sorry," Nixon finally confessed to Frost.
 "I let down my friends.
 I let down the country.
 I let down our system of government and the dreams of all those young people that ought to get into government but will think it is all too corrupt."